JohnPaulHernandezAlcala/Bank-Targeted-Marketing/README.md

 ### Model with Custom Threshold Confusion Matrix
 ![Confusion Matrix](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/RF_ConfusionMatrix_with_Threshold.png)

+Here we see our model with and without a threshold implemented.
+This threshold makes our model more sensitive, but less specific and precise than the default model; that is, our threshold model allows for more false positives in order to reduce false negatives which is our goal in this scenario.
+With the threshold model, we are able to predict ~72% of clients as subscribers who were indeed subscribers, and it also predicted 73% of clients as non-subscribers who were indeed not subscribers.
+This is compared to our original model that was able to predict 56% of clients as subscribers who were indeed subscribers and 92% of clients as non-subscribers who were indeed not subscribers.

 ### ROC-AUC Graph of 5 Models with Custom Threshold
 ![](https://github.com/JohnPaulHernandezAlcala/Bank-Targeted-Marketing/blob/master/ROC-AUC_with_threshold_Graph.png)

-## Recommended Uses for the Model:
+## Recommendations from Model and Analysis:
-Subscriber outcome is determined by:
+Subscriber outcome is high for:
+* Top Ten Features of Model
-* Subscriber outcome is high for students who have an education level at 'basic.4y', 'basic.9y', 'high.school'
+* Students who have an education level at 'basic.4y', 'basic.9y', 'high.school'
-* Subscriber outcome is high for certain age ranges for students, retired, and unemployed
+* Certain age ranges for students, retired, and unemployed
-* Subscriber outcome is high for client contact efforts and timing: month contact, and previous calls
+* Client contact efforts and timing: month contact, and previous calls

 ## Support